valverdemp/bloques/README.md

 # List of commands to create the blog corpus * UPDATE (2019): Nowadays you can compile a blog corpus with web scrapping software like import.io.

-BLOQUES is a corpus made up of weblogs.
 Here I explain the steps I followed to build the corpus.

 I did not use software like BootCat (with "Custom URLs" option) or TextSTAT, which allow you to build a corpus from a list of URLs, because I did not want to extract all the text from the web pages.
 I was interested only in the text in the main body, written by learners, and not the header and the comments section.
 Therefore, I needed to download first the HTML files and then use the HTML tags to locate and discard the header and comment sections.
 I followed these steps (you can skip step 1 and 2 if you use the files I make available).